 groups, not to mention millions of web sites.
 It is based on the

 belief that the Earth is under continuous surveillance by alien

-spacecraft and that there is a government conspiracy to cover this up.
+spacecraft and that there is a government conspiracy to

 "UFO" is an abbreviation for "Unidentified Flying Object", meaning

 something unfamiliar in the sky, possibly artificial.

 - Supermarket tabloid view: UFO's are always alien

 - Scientific view: just as the description itself implies, in most

 cases the "object" is not identified, whether as a spacecraft